-Moving violations including speeding tickets, accidents, and drunk driving can add points to your driver's license and give you a bad driving record.
-If this happens, you'll need to get high-risk auto insurance for bad drivers.
+Moving violations including speeding tickets, accidents, and drunk driving can add points to your driver's license and give you a bad driving record and higher rates.
+If this happens, you'll need to get affordable high-risk auto insurance for bad drivers.

 It's not easy, but fighting traffic tickets may be well worth your while.
 Even if you can't get the ticket dismissed, you may be able to have the charges lowered.
 If nothing else, fight the number of points assessed to your driver's license because of a moving violation.
 These points are what insurers look at when determining your insurance rates.
 If you want to keep your insurance rates low, you want to keep these points off your driver's license.

 The City of Milwaukee Municipal Court website allows you to plead guilty and pay your citation, plead not guilty and request a hearing, and find other valuable traffic court information.